folio-org/folio-ansible/doc/index.md

 ### Viewing the Okapi log

-The Okapi logfile is at `/var/log/folio/okapi/okapi.log`.
+Okapi is deployed as a Docker container.
+So view its logs as for other [module logs](#viewing-backend-module-logs).

 ### Viewing backend module logs